Melksham railway station: History

-The station opened with the original section of the line between Thingley Junction and Westbury, on 5 September 1848.
-British Railways closed the station from 18 April 1966 and soon afterwards the line through the station was singled, the station buildings demolished, and the up platform removed.
+The station was opened with the original section of the line by the Wilts, Somerset and Weymouth Railway, between Thingley Junction and Westbury, on 5 September 1848.
+British Railways closed the station from 18 April 1966 and soon afterwards the line through the station was singled, the station buildings were demolished and the up platform was removed.
 The station reopened to passengers from 13 May 1985, although the short platform meant that trains longer than one carriage could not open all doors.
 In July 2018, the platform was improved and lengthened to cater for trains of up to three carriages.

-The station had a siding which gave access to the former Wiltshire United Dairies/United Dairies creamery, last owned by Co-operative Wholesale Society Dairies, allowing access for milk trains.
-After its closure the dairy was converted into an industrial estate.
-From the 1960s to the mid-1980s there was a rail-served Shell oil depot at Melksham, run first by Jack Dean (oils) and later by Hartwells Oils.
-This received heating oil from a refinery at Llandarcy in west Wales but closed around 1983.
-During the 1970s, Foster Yeoman operated a roadstone terminal in the former goods yard which was rail-served from Merehead quarry.
-Wiltshire Farmers Ltd also had a private siding south of the station which was used until c.1989 for occasional deliveries of bagged fertiliser, but was removed in 1990.